Dereje2525/Dereje2525/milestone_5.md

 #### Launch

 The game logic is separated into three file metodos.
-This file defines functions for initializing the atrubutes, Inputing guess wordes and presenting list of letter guessed an the game state
+This file defines functions for initializing the attributes, Inputing guess wordes and presenting list of letter guessed an the game state

 Here is a brief overview of the functions defined in hangman.js: